 The Dr. Nelson Ying Science Competition encourages students to help humanity through scientific research.
-High-schoolers submit research papers to be reviewed by a distinguished panel of judges to select five finalists.
-Finalists are invited to participate in a three-day, expenses-paid event, concluded by an awards luncheon to announce the “Ying Prize” of $5,000 to the student, $1,000 to their teacher and $1,000 to their principal!
+High-schoolers submit research papers to be reviewed by a distinguished panel of judges who select five finalists.
+Finalists are invited to participate in a three-day, expenses-paid event, concluded by an awards luncheon to announce the “Ying Prize” of $5,000 to the top student, $1,000 to their teacher and $1,000 to their principal!

 Every year for over a decade, Dr. Nelson Ying hosts this competition in collaboration with the Orlando Science Center.
-Ying is a philanthropist, scientist and entrepreneur.
+Ying is a philanthropist, scientist, and entrepreneur.
 He wants to inspire tomorrow's science leaders today, so he has worked with the Science Center to create this elite competition.
 This competition not only honors innovative student science research but also exemplary teens.

-Dr. Ying Competition 2015 Information
+Dr. Ying Competition 2016 Information

 Papers Due: 5:00 p.m.
-March 12, 2015 Finalists Notified: April 9, 2015 Competition Weekend: April 24 - 26, 2014
+April 1.
+2016 Finalists Notified: April 12, 2016 Competition Weekend: April 29 - May 1, 2016

-New this year!
 Papers will be submitted through our DROPitTOme Account - simply click on the link and type in “ying” for the password.
 More detailed information on how to submit your papers is located here: DROPitTOme Instructions.

 Important: Once you have received a confirmation email, your project/paper is registered.
-If you have not received a confirmation email by Wednesday, March 25, please email
+If you have not received a confirmation email by Friday, April 15. please email

 or call 407.514.2112.